shafschwd/EZ-GEN/templates/ionic-webview-template/GENERATED_APP_README.md

 - **Start dev server**: `npm start`
 - **Build for production**: `npm run build`
+- **Generate assets**: `npx capacitor-assets generate`
 - **Sync platforms**: `npx cap sync`
 - **Add platform**: `npx cap add android` or `npx cap add ios`

+## 🎨 Custom Assets

+Your app includes custom logo and splash screen assets in the `resources/` directory:
+- `resources/icon.png` - App icon (should be 1024x1024px)
+- `resources/splash.png` - Splash screen (should be 2732x2732px)

+These are automatically processed by @capacitor/assets to generate all required sizes for iOS and Android.

 ## ❗ Common Issues